Charles Rolls: Death

 On 12 July 1910, at the age of 32, Rolls was killed in an air crash at Hengistbury Airfield, Southbourne, Bournemouth when the tail of his Wright Flyer broke off during a flying display.
 He was the first Briton to be killed in an aeronautical accident with a powered aircraft, and the eleventh person internationally.
 His was also the first powered aviation fatality in the United Kingdom.

 His grave lies at the churchyard of St Cadoc's Church, Llangattock-Vibon-Avel, where many of the Rolls family lie buried in various family tombs.
 His grave is just below Llangattock Manor and bears the inscription:

 "Blessed are the pure in heart for they shall see God."

 A statue in his memory, in which he is seen holding a biplane model, was erected in Agincourt Square, Monmouth.
 A further memorial to him was unveiled in 1981 in the bottom playing field of St Peter's Catholic School, Bournemouth, which was developed on the site of Hengistbury Airfield.
 There is a stained-glass window in All Saints' Church, Eastchurch on the Isle of Sheppey, dedicated jointly to Rolls and to fellow pioneer aviator Cecil Grace.

-A memorial to Charles Rolls was dedicated 12th July 2022, at Hengistbury Head, Southbourne, Dorset, between the car park and the Hiker cafe.
+A memorial to Charles Rolls was dedicated 12 July 2022, at Hengistbury Head, Southbourne, Dorset, between the car park and the Hiker cafe.

 This was the same day, date and time as it was in 1910 at the time of his crash at Southbourne, Hampshire [as it was at the time] when the tail came off of his Wright Flyer during a flying display on the airfield at what is now St Peters School.

-[With thanks to Stephen Robson, Chairman, Charles Rolls Heritage Trust.]